HyagoOliveira/InputSystem/README.md

 ![Attack Action Runtime](/Documentation~/AttackAction_Runtime.gif)

+This approach is useful when showing an input that player can change on the game input settings.

 ### Show Inputs using Animations

 Create an **AnimationSpriteTag** asset using the create menu, ActionCode > Input System > Animation Sprite Tag and set its fields: